soffes/Diff/Readme.markdown

 ## Installing

-You should use [Swift Package Manager](https://github.com/apple/swift-package-manager) to install Diff. **You will need snapshot 2016-04-12 or later to use Diff.**
+You can use [Carthage](https://github.com/Carthage/Carthage) or [Swift Package Manager](https://github.com/apple/swift-package-manager) to install Diff.

 ## Usage